AllStarLink/ASL3-Manual/docs/basics/portal.md

 ![Step 1 Server Settings](img/4_node_settings.png){width="400"}

-You can find your node's current password by hovering your mouse over the **Password** field.
+You can find your node's current password by clicking on the **Show** button

 ![Step 2 Node List](../adv-topics/img/6_NNX_New_Nodes.png){width="400"}